Local Issues

 The amendment is in response to constituent concerns throughout the 2nd District of increased noise pollution due to the Denver Metroplex

 Washington, D.C. – Today, Congressman Neguse announced that he has secured a key provision to improve mail delivery through the U.S. Postal Service for American’s in rural communities in the recently passed House Appropriations Minibus.
-The bill includes language to ensure the U.S.
+The bill includes language to ensure the U.S. Postal Service will continue to work to provide timely and consistent mail delivery to all Americans, particularly in rural and mountainous areas.

 The hearing is the 3rd congressional field hearing Neguse has brought to Colorado